Last Fall, Jenna traveled to Uganda to work with KIHEFO and conduct health surveys.

 Two young men from the community came to meet us and we split into two teams.
 These men keep track of which households have been surveyed.
 I went with two other interns and our staff member, Scodius.
 We carried an old beat up scale, a long stick with a measuring tape attached and our surveys.
 We walked to our first household where three women greeted us – “ah ghandi” (Hello, how are you) – “knee jay” (I am fine).
 Two little children were at the front step, eager to observe what we were doing.
 Several other children appeared from behind a hedge of bushes, laughing and hiding whenever I looked their way.

 Scodius asked which woman was the head of the household and explained to her that we work for Dr. Geoffrey Anguyo and we’re conducting a community health survey.
 The woman gave her consent and Scodius told me to ask the survey questions in English.
 Scodius translated my words into the local Rukiga language so the women could understand what I was asking.
 The translation thing seemed like a waste of time and energy, but Scodius insisted on it so the other interns and I could understand what was being said.
 The 50 questions we asked covered a range of topics and I’m sure if we conducted this same survey in the States, people would feel as though we were crossing some very personal boundaries.
-I started off by asking the woman her month and year IMG_5907of birth, what level of education she completed, how many children she has given birth to and of those children, how many had died.
+I started off by asking the woman her month and year of birth, what level of education she completed, how many children she has given birth to and of those children, how many had died.
 I asked what material the floor and roof and walls of her house were made of.
 I asked if anyone in her household owned a watch, a radio, and if she had electricity, water, soap and a toilet of some kind.
 I asked about her religion, family planning methods, and what kind of health care she has received.
 I asked her how often she ate various foods, including sweet potatoes, rice, meat and milk.
 And lastly, we took the height, weight, arm and head circumference of all her children under five years old to screen for child malnutrition.

 The answers to my questions were eye opening and from the activity going on around me, I gained a deeper understanding of the meaning, “It takes a village.”
 First of all, I asked to measure a little 2 year old boy who was sitting next to the woman I interviewed and she told me he wasn’t her child.”
 She called for her daughter, Miracle, who came running over from another house.
 It seemed as though everyone treated each other like family.
 At another household, a boy was playing outside and the mother spoke to him in Rukiga.
 He took off towards another house and came back hand-in-hand with a little girl who was the woman’s only child.